balajialg/Datahub-Test-Repo/troubleshoot.md

 **What should I do if my hub is running slow?**

-Try these options and see if the speed is improving,
+Try these options and see if the hub speed improves,

 - Restart your kernel if your hub is running slow

 - Check whether there are lot of open tabs?
 If yes, close the tabs that are not required.

-If it doesnt work, reach out to us!
+If it still doesnt work, raise a [bug](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)!

 **What should I do if my code is running slow?**

-Your code running slow in general could get attributed to the varied programming practices that might have slowed the operation of the hub.
+In general, it could be attributed to the varied programming practices adopted that might have slowed the operation of the hub.
 Check whether your code does any of the following,
 1. You are running an infinite loop
 2. Your computation/calculation is big
 3. You are joining tables that are too large